exotica-jewelry/multietch-dev/README.md

 - Future-scheduled posts are not included
 - Asset fingerprinting, CDNs and comment systems are enabled.

+Finally, `yarn serve:gitpod` runs the development mode optimized for a Gitpod container.

 ### Creating a new post

 `yarn run create <path>` or `hugo new <path>`.

+Note all instances of "Multi-Etch" are automatically replaced with a version that a) includes the `®` character, and b) won't break on the hyphens when wrapping.
+This is done behind the scenes; just write `Multi-Etch` as normal and Hugo will do the work :)

 ### Editing site variables